Keep in mind these lessons

-You’ve done everything right:
+You know you’ve done everything right:

 - You have a plan

-- Your plan is tested and verified
+- Your plan has been tested and verified

 - You’ve trained your team members